-The standard identifying assumption in a difference-in-differences strategy is that the outcomes in the coalescing parties would have evolved in the same way as before, had they not formed a coalition.
-If this assumption does not hold (e.g., there are unobservable time-varying factors driving the coalition formation that also affect our outcomes of interest), the estimates ought to be treated just as conditional correlations.17 A crucial time-variant factor that may shape both the outcome and propensity to join a coalition is party size: parties become less likely to coalesce the larger they are, but larger parties also tend to fare better in elections and the subsequent bargaining process.
-Thus, all our regressions control for party size, which we measure as the seat share the party obtained in the previous local election, Seat share{mp,t-1}.
+In this setting the treatment group consists of those parties that switch from not having a PEC to having one, or from having PEC to not having one.
+The control group are those parties that maintain the status quo.
+The standard identifying assumption in a difference-in-differences strategy is that the outcomes in the coalescing parties would have evolved in the same way as before, had they not formed a PEC.
+And identically in this generalized setting, the outcomes of parties that had a PEC before, but dissolved it, would had evolved in the same way had they maintained the PEC.
+If this common trends assumption does not hold (e.g., there are unobservable time-varying factors driving the PEC formation that also affect our outcomes of interest), the estimates ought to be treated just as conditional correlations.22 A crucial time-variant factor that may shape both the outcome and propensity to join a coalition is party size: parties become less likely to coalesce the larger they are, but larger parties also tend to fare better in elections and the subsequent bargaining process.
+Thus, all our regressions control for party size, which we measure as the seat share the party obtained in the previous local election, Seat share ${mp,t-1}$.

-17In Appendix C, we provide a validity test in which we rerun our difference-in-differences analyses controlling for party- or municipality-specific linear time trends.
-This does not alter any of our causal findings.
-Moreover, we run regressions including a lead and a lag of the treatment variable to test for common pre-treatment trends.
+22In Appendix C, we provide a validity test in which we rerun our difference-in-differences analyses controlling for party- or municipality-specific linear time trends.
+This does not alter any of our causal